-Invoice factoring could save you from having to take a loan from Tony Soprano.
+Invoice factoring is a form of business financing that could save you from having to take a loan from Tony Soprano.

 If you get paid via invoices, and you struggle with cash flow, this one’s for you.

 Invoice factoring is the act of selling the debt on one or more outstanding invoices to another business.
 The business that buys your invoice debt is called a factor.